 Reward: Free book

-With ABCmouse you not only get reading programs, you also get an entire educational program through one source.
+ABCmouse you not only get reading programs, you also get an entire educational program through one source.
 No need to search the internet for a collection of resources.
 ABCmouse has more than 8,500 learning activities for Kids ages 2-8 years old.
-It’s free for families to try out for the first 30 days.
-Sign up HERE for free.
+They also have over 7,000 digital books and you can try it our for free for the first month.

 Eligible Grades/Ages: Grades K-12

-Reward: Earn free prizes and ticket to a Rays game.
+Reward: Earn free prizes and two tickets to a Rays game.

 Program: Visit the Rays site for updated info.